 My Baba Gannoush is another perfect use for eggplant.

-- Contains a phytonutrient called nasunin, a very powerful antioxidant which fights cancer cells.
+- It contains a phytonutrient called nasunin, a very powerful antioxidant that fights cancer cells.

 - High in fiber, potassium and B vitamins.

 Every Christmas, I am lucky enough to enjoy a huge Syrian feast prepared by my Aunt Paula.
 I’ll never forget the first year my husband, Rich, joined us for that occasion.
 Considering he won’t go near a platter of hummus, I wasn’t sure what he would be eating for dinner.
 Low and behold, this stuffed eggplant dish (also known as “Bittenjen”) was one of his favorites and still is to this day.

 The traditional recipe is made with ground lamb and rendered butter.
 Although delicious, it is not exactly waist friendly for a year-round dish.
 In an effort to reduce calories, saturated fat, and cholesterol, I have created a healthier version that still hits the spot thanks to toasted pine nuts, cinnamon, and tender eggplant.
 Serve with a dollop of plain yogurt and you are well on your way to enjoying a taste of my Christmas, minus about 50% of the calories.
 The best part?
 It tastes even better the next day heated up for leftovers.